John R. Lausch Jr.: Education and early legal career

+Lausch graduated from Joliet Catholic High School, in Joliet, Illinois, in 1988.
 Lausch received his Bachelor of Arts, cum laude, from Harvard University and his Juris Doctor, cum laude, from Northwestern University School of Law.
 He clerked for Michael Stephen Kanne of the United States Court of Appeals for the Seventh Circuit.

 United States attorney

-On August 3, 2017, he was nominated to be the United States attorney for the Northern District of Illinois.
+On August 3, 2017, he was nominated to be the United States attorney for the Northern District of Illinois by President Donald Trump.
 On October 19, 2017, his nomination was reported out of committee by voice vote.
 On November 9, 2017, his nomination was approved by the United States Senate by voice vote.
 He was sworn into office on November 22, 2017.
 Both senators from Illinois, Dick Durbin and Tammy Duckworth released a joint statement that Lausch should remain in office in the new administration to complete sensitive investigations.
 On February 8, 2021, unlike 55 other Trump-era attorneys, he was not asked to resign.
 On March 2, 2023, he announced his resignation effective March 11 of the same year.